 Dugong density: Alana Grech and Helene Marsh, School of Earth and Environmental Sciences, James Cook University, Townsville Qld

 A large proportion of the world's dugong population is found in northern Australian waters from Moreton Bay in the east to Shark Bay in the west.
-Dugongs have also been found in New South Wales waters.
+Dugongs are also occasionally reported much further south in New South Wales.

 Life history and behaviour

 Dugongs feed almost exclusively on seagrass, a flowering plant found in shallow water areas.
-An adult will eat about 30 kilograms of seagrass each day.
-As dugong feed, whole plants are uprooted leaving telltale tracks behind.
+An adult will eat about 7per cent of their body weight in seagrass each day.
+As dugongs feed, whole plants are uprooted leaving telltale tracks behind.
 They will also feed on macro-invertebrates such as sea squirts.

 Known as 'cultivation grazers', dugongs feed in a way that promotes growth of Halophila ovalis - their preferred seagrass species.
 Pulling out the seagrass aerates the sea floor and increases the amount of organic matter in the area, thereby encouraging regrowth of the seagrass.

-Dugongs are particularly vulnerable to boat strike as they come to the surface to breathe, putting them directly in the path of boats and other watercraft.
-Boats travelling at speed or in shallow waters over seagrass beds or coral reefs pose the greatest threats.
+Dugongs are particularly vulnerable to boat strikes as they come to the surface to breathe, putting them directly in the path of boats and other watercraft.
+Boats travelling at speed or in shallow waters over seagrass beds pose the greatest threats.

 What can you do to help this species?

-- When boating, especially in shallow waters, be on the lookout for dugongs to avoid injuring them.
+- When boating, especially in shallow waters, drive responsibly and be on the lookout for dugongs to avoid injuring them.

 - Know where you need to go slow.
 Get the 'Go Slow' map defining turtle and dugong go slow areas or the Moreton Bay Marine Park User Guide.
 Always have the Maritime Safety Queensland Beacon to Beacon publication on board your vessel.

-- Remember that rubbish you throw away or chemicals you discard may find their way into drainage systems that run into the ocean.
-Such pollutants can affect the health of coastal mammals directly or indirectly through accumulation of poisonous substances in their food.
+- Remember that rubbish you throw away or chemicals you discard may find their way into drainage systems that run into the ocean and harm dugongs or other marine wildlife.

-- Find out more about the new marine mammal legislation
+- Find out more about the recent marine mammal legislation